Former personal assistant to Rob Lowe, Joan Rivers and John Denver facing UAE jail for cybercrime

 “The UAE has a dismal history of punishing women who are victimised by men, whether by imprisoning women who have been sexually assaulted, or as in this case, criminalising a woman’s attempt to defend herself against slander, defamation, and the most malicious violation of her privacy imaginable.

-“If Melissa is prosecuted and convicted, she could face 2 years in prison despite the fact that she is clearly the only victim in this scenario.”
+“If MB is prosecuted and convicted, she could face 2 years in prison despite the fact that she is clearly the only victim in this scenario.”

 “Last year, we saw the high profile cases of Laleh Sharahvesh, a British woman detained for a facebook “horse” comment and an American woman, Tracy Nichole Coffel, who was detained for asking her employer for her wages.

 “Penalties under the UAE’s cybercrime laws are severe and most travellers are unaware they are in violation of several laws the moment they set foot in the UAE.
 Sharing a charity page, re-tweeting a negative story, posting something considered offensive to others (even if that post was made years ago, from OUTSIDE the country), sharing private photos, using a VPN are all criminal offences.
 Even a private WhatsApp message or email can be reported if one party finds the content offensive.”